On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

 Clearly, there exists some integer vector $(a,b)\neq (0,0)$, such that $\widetilde \gamma=\widetilde \gamma+(a,b)$.
 Moreover, since by assumption $U$ is not fully essential, $\widetilde U \bigcap (\widetilde U+ i(-b,a)) = \emptyset$ for any integer $i\neq 0$.
 Therefore,

 This is a contradiction with the choice of $z_\ast$ and the fact that $(\alpha, \beta)$ is totally irrational.
-This contradiction shows $U$ is fully essential.
+So $U$ is fully essential.
+Moreover, if $\overline{U}$ is not the whole torus, then any connected component of $(\overline{U})^c$ is a periodic open disk (the periodicity follows from the non-wandering hypothesis).
+In particular, by the choice of $\delta>0,$ each $f$-invariant maximal open disk (if any) is a connected component of $(\overline{U})^c$.

-By assumption~(\ref{Gr_condition}), every $f$-fixed point has non-zero topological index.
+By assumption~(\ref{Gr_condition}), every fixed point has non-zero topological index.
 In this case, the fixed point is also called a non-degenerate fixed point.
-In general there are two types of such $f$-fixed points. \begin{enumerate} \item $p\in\text{Fix}(f)$ has topological index $1$. \item $p\in \text{Fix}(f)$ has topological index $-1$, then $p$ is a hyperbolic saddle, and both eigenvalues of $Df(p)$ are positive real numbers, one larger than $1$ and the other smaller. \end{enumerate}
+In general there are two types of such points: \begin{enumerate} \item $p\in\text{Fix}(f)$ has topological index $1$. \item $p\in \text{Fix}(f)$ has topological index $-1$.
+In this case, $p$ is a hyperbolic saddle, and both eigenvalues of $Df(p)$ are positive real numbers, one larger than $1$ and the other smaller. \end{enumerate}

-Now by Lemma~\ref{primeends}, condition (2) of Definition~\ref{Gr_definition} implies that each open $f$-invariant disk $D$ has prime ends rotation number $\rho_{\text{PE}}(f,D)\notin \Bbb Q$.
-It follows that the sum of the indices of fixed points contained in the union of all the (finitely many) maximal $f$-invariant open disks is positive (or zero, if $\overline{U}$ is the whole torus).
-By Lefschetz fixed point formula (Lemma~\ref{Lefschetz}), as the sum of the indices of all the $f$-fixed points is zero, it follows that there exists a negatively indexed fixed point $Q_\ast$ in the complement of the union of these maximal open $f$-invariant disks.
-Thus, $Q_\ast$ is a fixed hyperbolic saddle point, which does not belong to a maximal open invariant disk.
-So, $Q_\ast\in \overline{U}$ and we have finished the proof. \end{proof}
+Now by Lemma~\ref{primeends}, condition (2) of Definition~\ref{Gr_definition} implies that each $f$-invariant open disk $D$ has prime ends rotation number $\rho_{\text{PE}}(f,D)\notin \Bbb Q$.
+In particular, such a prime ends rotation number is not zero, so the sum of the indices of fixed points contained in the union of all the (finitely many) maximal $f$-invariant open disks is positive (or zero, in case $\overline{U}$ is the whole torus).
+By the Lefschetz fixed point formula (Lemma~\ref{Lefschetz}), the sum of the indices at all the fixed points is zero.
+And as $(0,0)$ is an extremal point of the rotation set, $f$ must have fixed points (see ~\cite{Franks_ETDS_8}).
+So it follows that there exists at least one negatively indexed fixed point, denoted $Q_\ast,$ contained in the complement of the union of these maximal open $f$-invariant disks.
+Thus, $Q_\ast$ is a fixed hyperbolic saddle point, which belongs to $\overline{U},$ and we have finished the proof. \end{proof}